Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 - Follow prompts to create a *_package.json_*.
 Content in parentheses is the default value if not changed.
 The created file can be edited later so do not worry about ommisions or mistakes - open the file in a code editor and adjust as neccessary after created.

-- Install the project dependencies in the same directory as the *_package.json_* file.
+- Install plugins into the same directory as the *_package.json_* file.
 Installation of *_grunt, grunt-contrib-watch, grunt-contrib-compass, grunt-contrib-uglify_* are shown below:
 ```console
 theme\root\directory> npm install --save-dev grunt
 ```

-- Note errors and warnings while installing each dependency and update appropriately to ensure proper execution at project runtime.
-This install process will create a new folder called **node_modules** containing necessary package files for the dependencies.
-The nice thing about installing the packages this way is that *_npm_* will write code to the *_package.json_* file rather than manually writing the code.
+- Note errors and warnings while installing each plugin and its dependencies, and update appropriately to ensure proper execution at project runtime.
+This install process will create a new folder called **node_modules** containing necessary package files for the all plugins' dependencies.
+The nice thing about installing the plugins this way is that *_npm_* will write code to the *_package.json_* file rather than having to manually input code.

 > Previous steps regarding the *_package.json_* file, as well as the following ones about the *_gruntfile.js_*, are outlined in detail on [gruntjs.com](http://gruntjs.com/getting-started).